 China launches new remote sensing satellite

-A new remote sensing satellite is launched by a Long March-2C carrier rocket from the Jiuquan Satellite Launch Center in northwest China, Feb.
-24, 2023.
-The satellite entered its planned orbit successfully.
-(Photo by Wang Jiangbo/Xinhua)

-JIUQUAN, Feb.
-24 (Xinhua) -- China successfully sent a new remote sensing satellite into space from the Jiuquan Satellite Launch Center in northwest China on Friday.
+China successfully sent a new remote sensing satellite into orbit from the Jiuquan Satellite Launch Center in Northwest China on Friday.

-The remote sensing satellite was launched at 12:01 p.m.
-(Beijing Time) by a Long March-2C carrier rocket and entered its planned orbit successfully.
+The remote sensing satellite was launched at 12:01 pm by a Long March-2C carrier rocket.

-The launch was the 464th flight mission of the Long March carrier rocket series.

-A new remote sensing satellite is launched by a Long March-2C carrier rocket from the Jiuquan Satellite Launch Center in northwest China, Feb.
-24, 2023.
-The satellite entered its planned orbit successfully.
-(Photo by Wang Jiangbo/Xinhua)

 Photos